 If you’ve ever shopped at a major retail store, chances are you’ve been hit with the inevitable sales pitch, “Would you like to save an extra 15% by signing up for our store credit card?”
 In high school, I made this pitch frequently as a sales associate at Macy’s.
 We were rewarded with cash incentives and the customers walked away with savings on their purchases.
 Sounds great, right?
 Except store credit cards have some disadvantages that make them less than ideal for certain customers.

 Store credit cards can carry high-interest rates and typically lack meaningful rewards outside of particular retailers.
 They might not be a good fit if you want a credit card that rewards more than one spending category.
 That being said, store credit cards also have a lot of positives.
 They’re generally easier to get approved for and some offer fantastic incentives for new applicants.
-Here’s a breakdown of when a store credit card is worth getting and when you might want to skip them.
+Here’s a breakdown of when a store credit card is worth getting and when you might want to skip t

 What Are Store Credit Cards?